nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 ## Generators

-You might be thinking that iterators sound interesting but they look like a bunch of work.
+You might be thinking that iterators look interesting but seem complex to write.
 Indeed, writing iterators so that they adhere to the correct behavior is a bit difficult, which is why ECMAScript 6 provides generators.
 A *generator* is a special kind of function that returns an iterator.
 Generator functions are indicated by inserting a star character (`*`) after the `function` keyword (it doesn't matter if the star is directly next to `function` or if there's some whitespace between them).
 The `yield` keyword is used inside of generators to specify the values that the iterator should return when `next()` is called.
 So if you want to return three different values for each successive call to `next()`, you can do so as follows:

 ```js
 // generator